Trayvon Martin's mother felt 'disgust' over Zimmerman verdict

 "I was stunned absolutely," Fulton told ABC.

-Fulton and Martin's father, Tracy Martin, gave their first interviews on the verdict that has renewed debate about race relations in the United States and cast scrutiny on gun and self-defense laws.
+Fulton and Martin's father, Tracy Martin, gave their first interviews on the verdict that has renewed debate about race relations in the United States and cast scrutiny on gun laws and self-defence laws.

-Neither Fulton nor Martin was in the Seminole County courtroom when the verdict was read, although Martin sent a tweet at the time describing himself as "broken hearted."
+Neither Fulton nor Martin were in the Seminole County courtroom when the verdict was read, although Martin at the time sent a Tweet describing himself as "broken hearted."

 Martin told ABC that he believed jurors were given little opportunity to know more about their son.